cybercongress/go-cyber/docs/cyberd.md

 However, this theory can work as a performance indicator of a consensus computer.

+Tendermint is the following

-The `euler` implementation is a 64-bit consensus computer of the relevance for 64-byte string space that is as far from ideal at least as 1/146.
+The `euler` implementation is a 64-bit consensus computer of the relevance for 64-byte string space that is as far from ideal at least as 1/146, because we have 146 validators who verify the same computation using the knowledge graph of the same size.

 We must bind computational, storage and bandwidth supply of relevance machine with maximized demand of queries.
 Computation and storage in case of basic relevance machine can be easily predicted based on bandwidth, but bandwidth requires a limiting mechanism.

-Bandwidth limiting mechanism is work in progress.
-Current notes on implementation are in [the docs](https://github.com/cybercongress/cyberd/blob/master/docs/bandwidth.md).
+## Bandwidth

+`Bounded stake` - stake, that deducted from your acc coins and put as depositto take part in consensus.
+Due to passive inflation model and slashing, deposit not match 1-to-1 to final reward.
+So, for example, stakeholders may wish to set up a script, that will periodically withdraw and rebound rewards to increase their bounded stake. `Active stake` - currently available for direct transfer, not-bounded stake.

+`Bandwidth stake` = `active stake + bounded stake`.

+Cyberd use a very simple bandwidth model.
+Main goal of that model is to reduce daily network growth to given constant, say 3gb per day.

+Thus, here we introduce `resource credits`, or RS.
+Each message type have assigned RS cost.
+There is constant `DesirableNetworkBandwidthForRecoveryPeriod` determining desirable for `RecoveryPeriod` spent RS value. `RecoveryPeriod` is defining how fast user can recover their bandwidth from 0 to user max bandwidth.
+User has maximum RS proportional to his stake by formula:

+`user_max_rc = bandwidth_stake * DesirableNetworkBandwidthForRecoveryPeriod`

+There is period `AdjustPricePeriod` summing how much RS was spent for that period `AdjustPricePeriodTotalSpent`.
+Also, there is constant `AdjustPricePeriodDesiredSpent`, used to calculate network loading.

+`AdjustPricePeriodTotalSpent / AdjustPricePeriodDesiredSpent` ratio is called fractional reserve ratio.
+If network usage is low, fractional reserve ratio adjust message cost (by simple multiplication) to allow user with lower stake to do more transactions.
+If resource demand increase, fractional reserve ratio goes `>1` thus increase messages cost and limiting final tx count for some long-term period (RC recovery will be `<` then RC spending).

+There are only few ways to change acc bandwidth stake:

+1. Direct coins transfer.
+2. When distribution payouts occurs.
+For example, when validator change his commission rates, all delegations will be automatically unbounded.
+Another example, delegator itself unbound some part or full share.

 So agents must have CYB tokens in accordance to their will of learning the knowledge graph.
+The more agents will learn the knowledge graph the more valuable the graph become.
 However, proposed mechanics of CYB tokens work not only as spam protection but as the economic regulation mechanism to align the ability of validators to process knowledge graph and market demand for processing.

 ## Relevance machine

-Relevance machine is a machine that transition knowledge graph state based on some reputation score of agents.
+We define relevance machine is a machine that transition knowledge graph state based on the will of agents to learn the knowledge graph.
 This machine enables simple construction for search question querying and answers delivering.

-The reputation score is projected on every agent's cyberlink.
-A simple rule prevents agents abuse: one content address can be voted by a token only once.
+The will is projected on every agent's cyberlink.
+A simple rule prevents abuse by agents: one content address can be voted by a token only once.
 So it does not matter for ranking from how much accounts you voted.
 The only sum of their balances matters.

 A useful property of a relevance machine is that it must have inductive reasoning property or follows the blackbox principle.